Battery Charger IC Fundamentals

 For USB applications, the charger IC must be backwards compatible with 5V, which can add some cost and complexity to the charger selection when using a battery with more than 1 cell in series, since the topology will have to a support wide input range (e.g. buck-boost).
 If a non-USB connector is used (i.e. a barrel jack), the system designer typically has the freedom to select VIN without having to support other voltage levels.
 This makes the design simpler and more cost-effective, but it may be more inconvenient for the end user, who will need a special wall charger that is only compatible with the particular product.

 Designers should consider the charge current and how it relates to charger topology selection.
-If the charge current is less than or equal to 500mA, a linear charger is recommended due to the reduced cost and size.
+If the charge current is less than or equal to 500mA, a linear battery charger IC is recommended due to the reduced cost and size.
 Switching chargers are recommended for higher currents since they reduce power loss and increase efficiency; however, switching chargers require an inductor and take up additional board space compared to linear chargers.

 For example, when charging from a 5V USB input at 1A, a linear charger is not recommended.
 When using a linear charger, there is 2W of power loss when the battery is 3V at the start of the fast-charge phase, since 2V is dropped across the charger.
 Linear chargers are only recommended for small batteries with lower charge currents, while switching chargers are able to handle much higher charge currents.

 Power path management (PPM) adjusts the battery charge current based on the input source current capabilities and the system load current requirement.
 PPM helps the system microcontroller (MCU) or system-on-chip (SoC) receive sufficient power while using any excess current to charge the battery.
 There are a few power path options, described below.